 This defeat had far reaching consequences, both political and economic, for Carthage.
 Politically, the old government of entrenched nobility was ousted, replaced by the Carthaginian Republic.
 The "King" was still elected, but their power began to erode, with the senate and the "Tribunal of 104" gaining dominance in political matters, and the position of "Suffet" becoming more influential.
 Economically, sea-borne trade with the Middle East was cut off by the mainland Greeks[23] and Magna Gracia boycotted Carthaginian traders.
 This led to the development of trade with the West and of caravan-borne trade with the East.
-Gisco, son of Hamilcar was exiled, and Carthage for the next 70 years made no recorded forays against the Greeks nor aided either the Elymians/Sicels or the Etruscans, then locked in struggle against the Greeks, or sent any aid to the Greek affairs, it is assumed that Carthage was crippled after the defeat of Himera.[24]
+Gisco, son of Hamilcar was exiled, and Carthage for the next 70 years made no recorded forays against the Greeks nor aided either the Elymians/Sicels or the Etruscans, then locked in struggle against the Greeks, or sent any aid to the Greek enemies of Syracuse, then the leading Greek city in Sicily.
+Based on this abstinence from Greek affairs, it is assumed that Carthage was crippled after the defeat of Himera.[24]